|Category:||Educational Courses, Leadership and Management, Masters Programmes|

 The potential for career advancement into managerial or leadership roles in community organisations, non-profit and social enterprise along with public and statutory agencies exist for graduates of the programme.
 As there is a continued emphasis on corporate governance, fiscal sustainability and leadership accountability, employment opportunities and board positions within this sector will be in demand.
 Graduates with this knowledge base and skill set will be set to take up these responsibilities and apply this knowledge for the public good.
 Students can also consider progressing their studies to doctoral level.

 Closing Date for Applications: Open all year round for applications for September start.
-Final extended deadline for applications is Friday 8th September 2017.
+Deadline 1 September 2018.

 Module dates: Weekends: approximately one weekend (Friday evening/Saturday) per month